ldt-libs/InsetsView/README.md

 ## Usages

 ### InsetsMarginView
 Constraint other child views in the same ConstraintLayout parent to this InsetsMarginView view so that those views will not be covered by the System UI.
-By using this pattern, you can handle almost the common ui layouts.
+By using this view, you can handle almost the common ui layout types.

 ```
 <androidx.constraintlayout.widget.ConstraintLayout